mbiesiad/COVID-19-World-Data/README.md

 # COVID-19-World-Data [WIP]
 All officially confirmed cases of covid infection in Poland &amp; few others European countries.
 Listed by first day of official case, number of cases (csv, json, xml format).
-Countries data: Poland, Germany, Czech Republic, France, Slovakia, Spain, UK, Canada, USA, Israel, Japan and more.
-Table of contents is [here](#table-of-contents).
+Countries data: Poland, Germany, Czech Republic, France, Slovakia, Spain, UK, Canada, USA, Israel, Japan and more. **Table of contents** is [here](#table-of-contents).

 When the project was kicked off, there was a lack of the APIs or data.
-That was quite useful I hope.
+That was quite useful I hope (saw the stats, thank you!).

 *Update: extended also with Non-EU countries (see below)*

+*Update: I decided about finish to creating a charts.*

 ![poland-chart-day-93-comparison](https://github.com/mbiesiad/COVID-19-World-Data/blob/master/media/poland-chart-93-comparison.png)